History of the Boston Red Sox: 1960–1969: Resurgence to the Impossible Dream

 Also during the 1960s, a local Bostonian named Tony Conigliaro slugged 24 home runs as an 18-year-old rookie in 1964.
-"Tony C" became the youngest player in Major League Baseball to hit his 100th home run, a record that stands today.
-However, he was struck just above the left cheek bone by a fastball thrown by Jack Hamilton in August 1967.
-Conigliaro sat out the entire next season with headaches and blurred vision and although he did have a productive season in 1970, he was never the same.
+On July 23, 1967, "Tony C." became the youngest player in the history of the American League to hit 100 home runs.
+However, tragedy would strike on August 18, when California Angels pitcher Jack Hamilton threw a high and inside fastball that struck Conigliaro on the left cheek just below the temple.
+Conigliaro collapsed to the ground with an imploded eyeball, and lay motionless on the ground before he was carried out on a stretcher.
+As a result of this injury Conigliaro missed the rest of the 1967 season, as well as the 1968 season with the exception of a limited participation in Spring Training.

 The Red Sox went to the World Series to face the St. Louis Cardinals.
 In the opener at Fenway Park, Red Sox pitcher José Santiago hit a home run off legendary Bob Gibson.
 But they lost 2–1.
 In the following game Jim Lonborg pitched a no-hitter until the 8th inning when Julián Javier hit a leadoff double.
 Carl Yastrzemski hit two home runs in a 5–0 victory.
 The Series then shifted to St. Louis.
 In the third game Cardinal Nelson Briles pitched a 5–2 victory, Reggie Smith homered for the Sox.
 In game 4 Gibson shut out Boston 6–0 in a complete game victory.
 Down 3 games to 1 the Red Sox had Jim Lonborg to start game five.
 He pitched a 3-hitter and catcher Elston Howard hit a bloop single that gave them the win.
 In game six at Fenway Park, Manager Dick Williams started rookie pitcher Gary Waslewski to start it in an 8–4 victory.
 In the 4th inning Carl Yastrzemski, Reggie Smith and Rico Petrocelli hit home runs.
 Rico also homered in the 2nd inning.
 In game 7 Gibson won against Lonborg 7–2 to end the season.